EliTras/VSM/README.md

 VSM can be executed as Python script, in Jupyter Notebook environments or by its Graphical User Interface.
 Tests available at https://github.com/EliTras/VSM_test

 Currently submitted for publication.

-Cite as:
+Until published cite as:

 For any inquires, please write to elisa.trasatti@ingv.it